 There are some issues, but they are really not that different than straight couples.
 As always, communication is key.
 One of our first San Francisco city hall gay weddings was 2 older men.
 They made it clear to us from the start that they did not want too much in the way of romantic photos.
 In fact, they gave us a couple of approved poses to ask them to do and that was it.
 It actually worked out just fine and kept everyone more comfortable.
 They explained to us that they grew up in an era where gay men displaying affection in public was frowned upon.
 Obviously, they were aware that this has now mostly changed, but they still wanted to keep it to a minimum.
+We respected that decision and acted accordingly.
 We NEVER push any of our couples into doing poses that are uncomfortable to them.
 We certainly understand that everyone has their own comfort zone.
-We thought it was very important to listen to their wishes and keep the photo shoot comfortable and fun.
+We thought it was very important to listen to their wishes and keep the photo shoot enjoyable and fun.
 We do this with all couples who might have sensitivities to certain poses.